Wander Franco Player Props: Rays vs. Nationals

-After going 2-for-3 with a double in his last game, Wander Franco and the Tampa Bay Rays take on the Washington Nationals (who will start Trevor Williams) at 7:05 PM ET on Monday.
+On Tuesday, Wander Franco (coming off going 1-for-4) and the Tampa Bay Rays face the Washington Nationals, whose starting pitcher will be Chad Kuhl.
+First pitch is at 7:05 PM ET.

-In his last game, he had two hits (going 2-for-3 with a double) against the Tigers.
+In his most recent game he had a one-hit showing (1-for-4) against the Nationals.

 Wander Franco Game Info & Props vs. the Nationals